dbt-labs/docs.getdbt.com/website/docs/guides/getting-started/create-a-project.md

 * **dbt Cloud**: Edit files and run projects using the web-based Integrated Development Environment (IDE).
 * **dbt CLI**: Edit files locally using a code editor, and run projects using the command line interface (CLI).

 To use the CLI, it's important that you know some basics of your terminal.
 In particular, you should understand `cd`, `ls` and `pwd` to navigate through the directory structure of your computer easily.
-As such, if you are new to programming, we recommend using **dbt Cloud** for this tutorial.
+As such, if you are new to programming, we recommend using **dbt Cloud** for this guide.

 If you wish to use the CLI, please follow the [installation instructions](/dbt-cli/install/overview) for your operating system.